cairis-platform/cairis/_posts/2016-08-10-cairisweb.md

 ### Next steps ###

 This initial version of the CAIRIS web app currently supports everything needed to manage risks and related artifacts, personas, and several of the visual models.
 We are currently hard at work implementing the functionality that will make the web app functionally equivalent to the desktop app.
-We're also developing a prototype ``CAIRIS risk'' app to explore the different forms that security design tools might take.
+We're also developing a prototype *CAIRIS risk* app to explore the different forms that security design tools might take.

 ### We want your feedback ###